qdelettre/angular-state-management-workshop/exercise-2-actions/README.md

 In this exercise were going to explore how to implement and use actions

 - Implement action without payload
-- Implement action wtih typed payload (props)
+- Implement action with typed payload (props)
 - Implement action using custom action factory
 - Dispatch actions from component as a result of user interaction